-NBA Rumors: Blake Griffin Breaks Silence On Trade Rumors, ‘I’m Happy Here’
+NBA Rumors: Blake Griffin Breaks Silence On Trade Rumors, Says ‘I’m Happy Here’

 Detroit Pistons power forward Blake Griffin is currently having the best season of his NBA career, averaging 26.3 points, 8.1 rebounds, and 5.3 assists on 48.0 percent shooting from the field and 36.4 percent shooting from beyond the arc.
 Unfortunately, his explosive performance on both ends of the floor is not enough to make the Pistons a legitimate title contender in the Eastern Conference.

 As of now, the Pistons have lost six of their last 10 games and are currently sitting in the No. 10 spot in the Eastern Conference with a 21-28 record.
-As they continue to struggle in the 2018-19 NBA season, rumors have started to circulate that Blake Griffin is growing frustrated with the Pistons, creating the speculations that he might consider finding his way out of Detroit before the February NBA trade deadline.
+As they continue to struggle in the 2018-19 NBA season, rumors have started to circulate that Griffin is growing frustrated with the Pistons, creating the speculation that he might consider finding his way out of Detroit before the February NBA trade deadline.

 After their recent game against the Milwaukee Bucks on Tuesday night, Blake Griffin decided to break his silence on the rumors that he wanted to demand a trade from the Pistons.
-In an interview with Rob Beard of The Detroit News, the 29-year-old power forward admitted that he’s frustrated with their current performance, but he denied that he’s planning to request a trade.
+In an interview with Rob Beard of the Detroit News, the 29-year-old power forward admitted that he’s frustrated with their current performance, but he denied that he’s planning to request a trade.

 “Myself or my agent or my people haven’t said anything.
 I heard that (rumor) buzzing around a little bit, but you have to consider the source on some of those things,” Griffin said.

 “I am happy here and, of course, I’m frustrated.
 You should be frustrated — if you’re not frustrated, what are you doing playing basketball?
-Like Tom, I still believe in this team and we can turn this around and rattle off a couple wins.”
+Like [Pistons owner Tom Gores], I still believe in this team and we can turn this around and rattle off a couple wins.”

 Pistons fans vote: A year later, would you redo Blake Griffin trade? https://t.co/O5krpi5N4Z